How to get useful documentation feedback (not comma debates)

 Takes 30 seconds.
 Saves both of you from a useless review cycle.

-If you spot a bug or broken link while reviewing, point it out.
+That doesn’t mean ignoring obvious problems.
+If you spot a bug or a broken link while reviewing, point it out.
 If something’s unclear, say so.
-Of course, leave things better than you found them.
-This isn’t about ignoring obvious problems.
+Leave things better than you found them.
+But keep the goal in mind: if someone asked you to review the tutorial flow and you spend 15 minutes hunting for Oxford commas, you’ve lost the plot.

 How to make this normal